| ![]() |

 Pace Setters

-There are no official pace setters for this event.
+There are no pace setters for either the Marathon or the Half Marathon.

 Aid Stations